New Dancers Page

 Level 1 Drop-in Classes Lindy Hop

 Monday evenings, Digbeth.
 You can start our drop-in classes at any time.
 You will learn the basics of swing dancing in a group with other beginners.
-Drop-in classes are ideal for people who do not want or cannot commit to a course, because they first want to try the dance or have an irregular working schedule.
+Buy single tickets or 10 classes cards on the door.

 DayHopper – Learn Lindy Hop in a Day

-4x a year, Saturdays, Moseley.
-Do you live far away or do you just really want to try out the dance before starting regular classes?
-Then our popular DayHopper is ideal for you.
-During this afternoon you will get an intense and fun crash course in Lindy Hop with a group of people who are all new to Lindy Hop too.
+Every few months Saturdays, Moseley.
+During this afternoon you will get an intense and fun crash course in Lindy Hop with a group of people who are all new to Lindy Hop.

 Throughout the year, different locations.
-If you want to get a taste for Lindy Hop and have a great night out, then you might want to try one of our taster classes.
-We run taster classes throughout the year, often before events or at festivals.
-During 30 minutes or 1 hour (depending on the event) you will learn some great basic steps and will be able to dance to swing music by the end of the class!
+During a taster class you will learn some great basic steps and will be able to dance to swing music by the end of the class!

 Check out our EVENTS calendar for upcoming taster classes.